Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 2. Get send a email code to verify
 3. Enter the code in the input field
 4. Account is verified created

+## ToDo for MVP
+- [ ] Rename all Sniff Entry / Streamer Slots etc. to Automations
+- [ ] Get the account notification settings working in the db
+  - [ ] Work on sending those notifications
+- [ ] Move all the restrictions to the server side
+- [ ] Let the client pull those restrictions and act on it
+- [ ] Impement the restrictions on all the endpoints
+- [ ] Better handle the pricing page since thechnically there is no Downgrade, is you just dont pay you downgrade to free and can then upgrade to some other plan
+- [ ] Describe the subscription process in the explanations
+- [ ] Actually create an invoice when a user tries to upgrade to a paid plan
+- [ ] Implement the cron endpoints and get them hooked up